svx/k8-traefik/docs/about.md

 As part of the tutorial you will you setup and example application and you will use Traefik as reverse proxy.

-The guide is sorted into small, task-oriented topics — not chapters.
+The tutorial is sorted into small, task-oriented topics, not chapters.
 This means that you don’t need to skim through an entire manual to find the answer to your questions.

 ## Prerequisite